hwhw/kindlepdfviewer/README.md

 If you forked kindlepdfviewer, you might need to adjust upstream references.
 Have them point to github.com/koreader/kindlepdfviewer instead of github.com/hwhw/kindlepdfviewer

+They should be referenced in your repositories .git/config file.

-If you used kindlepdfviewer as a submodule, edit your project's .gitmodules file accordingly.
+If you used kindlepdfviewer as a submodule, also edit your project's .gitmodules file accordingly.